Faster Algorithm for Structured John Ellipsoid Computation: Proofs Of Correctness of Input-Sparsity Algorithm

-where the first step uses the definition of $\phi_i(u)$, the second step uses the convexity of $\phi_i$, the third step uses the definition of $\phi_i$, the fourth step uses the definition of $\sigma_i$, the fifth step comes from reorganization, the sixth step comes from reorganization, the seventh step comes from reorganization, the eighth step uses our initialization on $w_1$, the ninth step comes from Lemma \ref{lem:leverage}, the tenth step uses Corollary~\ref{cor:1_eps_approx_weights}, and the final step comes from the fact $\log(1+\epsilon_0) \leq \epsilon_0$.
+where the first step uses the definition of $\sigma_i(v)$, the second step uses the definition of $V$, the third step uses the definition of $\sigma_i(u)$, the fourth step comes from $u_i$ is at most $(1+\epsilon)$ true leverage score, and the summation of true leverage scores is $d$ (by Lemma~\ref{lem:leverage}), the last step comes from $\sigma_i(u) \leq (1+\epsilon)$.

-Note that, the tenth step only holds with probability $1-\delta_0$, which gives us the high probability argument in the lemma statement.